mwgabby-li/Mab/ReadMe.md

 ```
 global style: false

+--/ Failure Case
--- This will fail, because it will be
+This will fail, because it will be
--- read as:
+read as:
---  "failed style: global (style),"
+ "failed style: global (style),"
--- that is, a global variable named
+ that is, a global variable named
--- 'failed style' being assigned the
+ 'failed style' being assigned the
--- value of  another variable named
+ value of  another variable named
--- 'style,' which doesn't exist.
+ 'style,' which doesn't exist.
+--\
 failed style: global style

 -- This will work, because the equals